After A High School Baseball Game, A Hug Goes Viral

 "I knew I had to say something," he told Minnesota's Bring Me The News.
 "Our friendship is more important than just the silly outcome of a game.
 I had to make sure he knew that before we celebrated."

-The two players were on the same little league team and have been friends since they were 13, Koehn said.
+The two players were on the same Little League team and have been friends since they were 13, Koehn said.

 The moment from another angle: